OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 ---

-# Who can take part in the LMU Open Science Center community?
+# Who can take part in the OSIUM community?

 <a href="https://www.lists.uni-marburg.de/lists/sympa/subscribe/open-science?previous_action=info">Mailing List</a>